AlexandreDecan/sismic/docs/advancedtopics/dealingtime.rst

     Final: []

 .. note:: An optional argument ``callback`` can be passed to :py:func:`~sismic.interpreter.run_in_background`.
-    It must be a callable that accepts an :py:class:`~sismic.interpreter.Interpreter` instance and a (possibly empty) list of :py:class:`~sismic.model.MacroStep`.
-This callable will be called each time the interpreter's ``execute`` method is called.
+    It must be a callable that accepts the (possibly empty) list of :py:class:`~sismic.model.MacroStep` returned by the underlying call to :py:meth:`~sismic.interpreter.Interpreter.execute`.